 For this recipe, you’ll need only need 7 ingredients.
 Just as the original, this recipe requires chocolate, coconut, almonds, and sweetener.

-- heavy cream or coconut cream
+- Heavy cream – or use canned full-fat coconut cream.

-- almond extract or vanilla extract
+- Almond extract – or vanilla extract.

-- dark chocolate – I always choose a sugar-free chocolate bar or unsweetened chocolate chips.
+- Dark chocolate – I always choose a sugar-free chocolate bar or unsweetened chocolate chips.